detroit-labs/katalon-mobile-util/README.md

 ```

-### TestObject Finder
+### TestObjects

+#### Organization

 The basic elements of Katalon Studio tests are [TestObjects](https://docs.katalon.com/display/KD/Manage+Test+Object).
 These objects are stored in the Object Repository.
 To keep thing consistently organized, **katalon-mobile-util** assumes that the following structure will be used to store `TestObjects`:

 ![Object Repository](/../screenshots/img/object_repository.png?raw=true "Object Repository")

-Because iOS and Android `TestObject` properties vary slightly, using "iOS Test" and "Android Test" folders allows **katalon-mobile-util** to dynamically switch between the `TestObjects` based on the test device platform.
+Because iOS and Android `TestObject` properties vary slightly, using "iOS Objects" and "Android Objects" folders allows **katalon-mobile-util** to dynamically switch between the `TestObjects` based on the test device platform.
 Store the `TestObject` with the same name for each platform, e.g. `Checkout button` and **katalon-mobile-util** will pick the correct object for the platform.

+#### How to use TestObject Finder

 Add this import statement to your test file: